tlapack/tlapack/README.md

 + [BLAS++ testers](https://github.com/icl-utk-edu/blaspp/tree/master/test) and [LAPACK++ testers](https://github.com/icl-utk-edu/lapackpp/tree/master/test) for measuring performance and accuracy compared to LAPACKE.

 To test \<T\>LAPACK, build with `BUILD_TESTING=ON`.
 Then, run `ctest` inside the build directory.

-## Documentation

-+ Online documentation for the master branch at https://tlapack.github.io/tlapack.

-+ Run `doxygen docs/Doxyfile` to generate the \<T\>LAPACK documentation via Doxygen in your local machine.

 ## License